willianmulia/sleeping_driver_assistent/README.md

 ## Simple and fast Python code that recognizes a sleeping driver by image processing through the MediaPipe python library.

 # Principal Features:
+## Real-time recognition:
+With a camera, it implements frame-by-frame image processing.
 ## Fast:
 Image Processing by Python MediaPipe Library.
 ## Simple: